mackeper/SeshMgr.nvim/README.md

 `:SessionSave` | Save the current session by current working directory (cwd).
 `:SessionLoad {session_full_path}` | Load the given session path.
 `:SessionLoadLast` | Load the last session.
+`:SessionLoadCurrent` | Load session for current working directory if exists.
 `:SessionDelete {session_full_path}` | Delete the given session.
 `:SessionDeleteCurrent` | Delete the file associated with the current session.
 `:SessionList` | List all session files.